charlieamer/jade-query/README.md

 What about javascript runtime, variables and stuff ?
 ----------------------------------------------------
-Although `<x-jade>` elements get compiled *automaticly* at the DOM ready event, you might still want to pass your own elements to jade in order to control `<x-jade>` elements.
+Although `<x-jade>` elements get compiled *automaticly* at the DOM ready event, you might still want to pass your own variables to jade in order to control `<x-jade>` elements.
 In order to pass some variables to jade element. you should use `jq.reapply` function from your javascript:
 ```javascript
 jq.reapply('id_of_element', {some_variable_name: some_variable_data})